superstes/growautomation/docs/source/workflow/output.rst

 Types
 ^^^^^

-There are multiple ways a actor can be reversed:
+There are multiple ways an actor can be reversed:

 * **time**